awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.KCLAdapter.Walkthrough.md

 # Walkthrough: DynamoDB Streams Kinesis Adapter<a name="Streams.KCLAdapter.Walkthrough"></a>

-This section is a walkthrough of a Java application that uses the Kinesis Client Library and the DynamoDB Streams Kinesis Adapter\.
-The application shows an example of data replication, where write activity from one table is applied to a second table, with both tables' contents staying in sync\.
+This section is a walkthrough of a Java application that uses the Amazon Kinesis Client Library and the Amazon DynamoDB Streams Kinesis Adapter\.
+The application shows an example of data replication, in which write activity from one table is applied to a second table, with both tables' contents staying in sync\.
 For the source code, see [Complete Program: DynamoDB Streams Kinesis Adapter](Streams.KCLAdapter.Walkthrough.CompleteProgram.md)\.

 The program does the following: